 Preparation Time 20 minutes

-After 5 minutes check that sabudana have turned soft.
+- After 5 minutes check that sabudana has turned soft.
 Garnish with coriander leaves.

 - Sabudana Khichdi is ready to serve.
 Eat it hot will sweet curd.